 In April 2014, the sound attenuation portion of Jefferson ORG was completed (ORG stands for Overcrowding Relief Grant).
-New construction is continuing at this location on the site north of Jefferson Elementary and is expected to be completed in 2015.

 Jefferson Elementary School, October 2014 Construction of new section of the school

 On June 2, 2014, LAWA authorized \$10 million for the Second Work Plan and released \$4,079,000 as the first installment.
 This Second Work Plan focuses on existing Jefferson Elementary and Buford Elementary Schools.
 Sound attenuation plans for both of these schools were submitted to the Division of State Architect (DSA), and the District is awaiting approval.